singh-man/books/crackingTheCoding/18_advancedTopics.md

 The brute force solution requires us to continuously compute the sums of each matrix.
 Can we optimize this?

-One thing to try is maintaining a mapping of each name to its"true"spelling.
+One thing to try is maintaining a mapping of each name to its "true" spelling.
 You would also need to map from a true spelling to all the synonyms.
 Sometimes, you might need to merge two different groups of names.
 Play around with this algorithm to see if you can get it to work.
 Then see if you can simplify/optimize it.

 #513.